-The Golden Hall also known as the Großer MusikvereinssaalIt is home to the Vienna Philharmonic Orchestra.
+The Golden Hall is also known as the Großer MusikvereinssaalIt, and it is home to the famed Vienna Philharmonic Orchestra.

-In 1907, its concert hall's historic organ was installed by the Austrian firm, Rieger.
+The hall's historic organ was installed by the Austrian firm, Rieger, in 1907.

 The Golden Hall, is forty-eight meters long, nineteen meters wide, and eighteen meters high, it has 1,744 seats and standing room for 300.